sivasweatha/moneymaker/README.md

 # Money Maker

-Money Maker is a quantitative trading system that connects with ICICI Breeze Connect API and TradingView HTTP API.
+Money Maker is an algorithmic trading system that connects with ICICI Breeze Connect API and TradingView HTTP API.
 It implements EMA (Exponential Moving Average) strategy and includes event-driven backtesters for VWAP (Volume Weighted Average Price) and EMA strategies.
 The system also allows downloading data from Alpha Vantage API using a program integrated into the system.

 ## Table of Contents